bg3/100r.co/_programming/learning-c.md

 If I didn't have some inkling about programming this book would be unapproachable.
 It's very dense and some things are not explained at all - extern and static are used and I have no idea what they do.
 Same with the [...] operator for areas and (...) for functions.

-The density I appreciate in this case, because I am not having to skim and skip over sections.
+This is not saying it is a bad book - it seems to be vert good.
+The density I appreciate, because I am not having to skim and skip over filler.
+It is not an introductory text though.

 ### 10.2 Pointers and structures
 I have struggled a bit with this section and will need to return to it.